FRC79/CK_16_Vision/SmartDashboardExtension/README.txt

 in more detail in the cookbook.

 To allow vision processing, it is necessary to extend the WPICameraExtension with custom java code.
-There is a simple example in the repository named BasicCameraExtensionWidget.
+The code currently implemented is in the repository named KrunchCV.
 To add the widget to the SmartDashboard, download the BasicCameraExtensionWidget either as a zip file or via Github cloning, navigate inside the dist folder, copy the BasicCameraExtensionWidget jar file, navigate to where the SmartDashboard is installed (this is usually C:\Program Files\SmartDashboard\ in Windows), navigate to the extensions folder, and paste the jar file in there.
-Finally, start the dashboard, go up to the top menu, and click View->Add-> BasicCameraExtensionWidget.
+Finally, start the dashboard, go up to the top menu, and click View->Add-> Krunch Target Tracker

 This code was compiled in Netbeans, however, it could be possible to compile in Eclipse.